Where are the best places in the state of Idaho?

-Here at HomeSnacks, we don’t trust the untrained eye and instead look to data to understand the best place to live in Idaho.
+However, here at HomeSnacks, we don’t trust the untrained eye and instead look to data to understand the best places to call home in Idaho.

 - Meridian (Photos)